Weather Averages for Malta in September

 Averages for Malta in September

-Although excessive heat is quite rare, when southerly winds suck up hot air from northern Africa, temperatures can get extremely hot, and temperatures in excess of 35°C are occasionally encountered.
+Although excessive heat is quite rare, when southerly winds suck up hot air from northern Africa, temperatures can get extremely hot, with temperatures in excess of 35°C being occasionally encountered.

 Dates for the diary